What is a Hysterectomy?

-Hysterectomy is a surgical procedure to remove a woman’s uterus.
-It is a very common treatment for women with severe uterine health problems.
-Often (far too often, if you ask me) this procedure is done as a “traditional open surgery” with a hospital admission with a multi-day hospital recovery and a large incision and a recovery that can last a couple of months.
+Hysterectomy is a gynecological surgery to remove the uterus.
+It is a very common treatment for patients with severe uterine health problems.
+Often (far too often, if you ask me), this procedure is done as a “traditional open surgery” with hospital admission, a multi-day hospital stay, a large abdominal incision, and a recovery that can last multiple months.

-Unfortunately, there are too few surgeons that perform this surgery laparoscopically on an outpatient basis.
-I do over 99% of mine this way.
+Unfortunately, too few surgeons perform this surgery laparoscopically.
+I perform over 99% of mine this way.
 For more information about our advanced outpatient surgical procedures, please visit our Outpatient Hysterectomy Center website.

 When is a hysterectomy the best option?

-Many women choose a hysterectomy after they have exhausted all other treatment options, or will wait to have a hysterectomy until they are finished having children, which is not an uncommon practice.
-Following hysterectomy surgery, a woman is no longer able to become pregnant.
+Many patients choose a hysterectomy after they have exhausted all other treatment options.
+However, it’s not uncommon to wait to have a hysterectomy until you’re finished having children.
+Because any hysterectomy involves the surgical removal of the uterus, you can no longer become pregnant after a hysterectomy.

 Some women with a family history of some cancers may choose this procedure to help reduce the chances of such problems as they age.

-Some conditions that may be treated with a hysterectomy include:
+Some gynecological conditions that may be treated with a hysterectomy include:

 Elective hysterectomy surgery